 The China (Beijing) Program

 BA 372 Doing Business in China (2/3 credits)

-China, as a key driving force in the transformation of the global economy, deserves careful learning and adjustment for future Western business executives, policy makers, the media, and the academics.
-This course introduces students to the history and cultural background of societies and businesses in China.
-Specifically, topics covered include Chinese history and culture; the political and economic context of Chinese markets; legal and operational challenges; state vs. private enterprises and tax issues; corporate governance, policies, and social responsibility; and the future of Chinese market.
-The intended audiences of this course are students interested in broadening knowledge of international cultural and business environment while appreciating a versatile learning experience combining classroom lectures and experiential field work.
-Previous knowledge of Chinese or business background are not necessary to succeed in this course.
+China, as a key driving force in the transformation of the global economy, deserves careful examination by future Western business executives, policy makers, the media, and the academics.
+This course introduces students to the history and cultural background of the Chinese society and economy.
+Specifically, topics covered include the following: Chinese history and culture; the political and economic context of Chinese markets; legal and operational challenges; state vs. private enterprises and tax issues; corporate governance, policies, and social responsibility; and the future of the Chinese economy.
+Students who are interested in broadening their international knowledge in a versatile learning environment that combines classroom lectures and experiential field work are especially encouraged to take this course.
+Previous knowledge of the Chinese language or business background is not necessary to succeed in this course.

 Contact Dr. Emma H. Neuhauser